dreadflopp/dreads_modlist_patches/README.md

 1. Download and install *(Part 1) Engine*
 1. Download *(Part 2) Engine Fixes - skse64 Preloader and TBB Lib*.
 1. Extract the contents of the second archive to the root Skyrim SE directory (i.e. ..\Steam\SteamApps\Common\Skyrim Special Edition\)
-Once installed open and ensure the EngineFixes.ini file is configured:
+Once installed open and ensure the *EngineFixes.toml* file is configured:

 ```
 [Patches]
 RegularQuicksaves = true
+WaterflowSpeed = 16.0
 ```

 Leave the remainder of the settings at their defaults, unless the changes are known and desired.